einat/nddrylliog-blog/2012-10-20-olden-world.md

 explaining that one of their main use cases is to store copyrighted products.

 Make up your mind, dearies.
-Either leave it all open and tax mass media storage or fully embrace the hadopian(1) hell of your dreams, and then mass media storage is considered *pure* - in which case, we don't want to hear about any taxes.
+Either leave it all open and tax mass media storage or fully embrace the hadopian[1] hell of your dreams, and then mass media storage is considered *pure* - in which case, we don't want to hear about any taxes.

-(1) [HADOPI](http://en.wikipedia.org/wiki/HADOPI_law) is French law and anti-piracy organism.

 You know, it's funny because, because I have exactly *zero* illegally acquired works on my hard disks.
 So, I'm paying for a few tracks, and then I should pay